shankyty/booknotes/system-design/system-design-interview/chapter08/README.md

 	return
 }
 ```

-Breakdown of the different sections:
- * Sign bit - always 0.
-Reserved for future use.
- * Timestamp - 41 bits.
-Milliseconds since epoch (or since custom epoch).
-Allows 69 years max.
- * Datacenter ID - 5 bits, which enables 32 data centers max.
- * Machine ID - 5 bits, which enables 32 machines per data center.
- * Sequence number - For every generated ID, the sequence number is incremented.
-Reset to 0 on every millisecond.

-# Step 3 - Design deep dive
-We'll use twitter's snowflake algorithm as it fits our needs best.

-Datacenter ID and machine ID are chosen at startup time.
-The rest is determined at runtime.

 # Step 4 - wrap up
 We explored multiple ways to generate unique IDs and settled on snowflake eventually as it serves our purpose best.